DavitKhach/quantum-algorithms-tutorials/README.md

 * *Shor's quantum factoring algorithm* (planed)
 * ...

+For working with the jupyter notebook tutorials the following packages are required:

+* [qiskit](https://qiskit.org/documentation/):  an open-source framework for working with quantum computers.
+* [jupyter notebook](https://jupyter.org/install): a tool for interactive computing.

 &nbsp;

 P.S.
 If you will find errors in the codes or in the text (grammar, math) please let me know.